f

 Specifying project details

-By default, new projects are open.
-This means that they are visible to anyone in your team.
-Thanks to it, you can immediately start working on them and assign tasks to your team members.
-Other team members can edit the name of an open project, change its purpose, or mark it as done.
+By default, new projects can be accessed by anyone in your space.
+Thanks to it, you can immediately start working on them and assign tasks to your space members.
+Other space members can edit the name of such project, change its purpose, or mark it as done.

-Of course, you can create a private project or invite selected people to a project by choosing the “Invited members” option while setting it up.
-Your team projects will be marked with a “dot”, invitation-only ones with a “ring”, and the personal projects will have a padlock icon next to their names.
-Please note that this option is available for Premium users only.
+You can create a private project or invite selected people to a project by choosing the “Invited members” option while setting it up.
+The projects to which all space members have access will be marked with a “dot”, invitation-only ones with a “ring”, and the personal projects will have a padlock icon next to their names.
+This option is available for Premium and Business users only.

 Project’s menu